15931/ST446/Week04/class/hive-class-activity.md

 First upload `hiveMapper.py` and `word_count_reducer.py` to your master node.

-Have a look at the two python programs used to understand what's happening!
+Have a look at the two Python programs used to understand what's happening!

-Then run the following SQL codes in the Hive shell.
+Then upload the file `hive-map-reduce.sql` to your master node.
+This file contains the following SQL commands:

 ```
 USE dblp;